opendatasoft/ods-documentation-explore-api/source/includes/v2/_catalog.md

 It is not possible to retrieve all datasets from a domain with this API.
 For that use case, <bold>export</bold> entrypoints must be used.
 </aside>

 ### HTTP Request

 `GET /api/v2/catalog/datasets`

 ### URL Parameters

 List of available parameters for dataset search API.
-Each of these parameter has his own sub section for a more detailed description.

 Parameter | Default | Description
 --------- | ------- | -----------
-where | None | Filter expression used to restrict returned datasets start | 0 | Index of the first item to return rows | 10 | Number of items to return.
+where | None | Filter expression used to restrict returned datasets. see [ODSQL documentation](#where-clause) start | 0 | Index of the first item to return rows | 10 | Number of items to return.
 Max value : 100 include_app_metas | false | Explicitely request application metas for each datasets